 - State and local income taxes.
 You can deduct state and local income taxes unless you elect to deduct state and local general sales taxes.
-You cannot deduct - State and local general sales taxes.
+You cannot deduct both. - State and local general sales taxes.
 You can elect to deduct state and local general sales taxes instead of state and local income taxes.
-Generally, you can elect to deduct the actual state and local general sales taxes (including compensating use taxes) you paid in 2005 if the tax rate was the same as the general sales tax rate.
+Generally, you can elect to deduct the actual state and local general sales taxes (including compensating use taxes) you paid in 2006 if the tax rate was the same as the general sales tax rate.
 However, sales taxes on food, clothing, medical supplies, and motor vehicles are deductible as a general sales tax even if the tax rate was less than the general sales tax rate.
 Sales taxes on motor vehicles are also deductible as a general sales tax if the tax rate was more than the general sales tax rate, but the tax is deductible only up to the amount of tax that would have been imposed at the general sales tax rate.
 Motor vehicles include cars, motorcycles, motor homes, recreational vehicles, sport utility vehicles, trucks, vans, and off-road vehicles.
 Also include any state and local general sales taxes paid for a leased motor vehicle.
 Do not include sales taxes paid on items used in a trade or business.

-An estate or trust cannot use the Optional Sales Tax Tables for CAUTION individuals in the 2005 Schedule A (Form 1040) instructions to figure its deduction.
+An estate or trust cannot use the Optional Sales Tax Tables for individuals in Pub.
+600, State and Local General Sales Taxes, to figure its deduction.